mumbleskates/prost/README.md

   function.
 * `encode_to_vec`, `encode_to_bytes`, and `..length_delimited..` variants:
   encodes the message into a new vec or bytes and returns that container.
-This is not quite as efficient as `encode_fast`, but always produces an encoding that is contiguous in memory.
+This is not always as efficient as `encode_fast`, but always produces an encoding that is contiguous in memory.
 * `encode`, `encode_length_delimited`: encodes the message into a `&mut bytes::BufMut`, appending it after any data that is already there.